-Visiting the overlooks on the South and North Rim Drives or hiking the White House Trail do not require a guide nor a backcountry permit.
+The overlooks on the South and North Rim Drives or hiking the White House Trail do not require a guide nor a backcountry permit.

-In order to protect the park's natural and cultural resources while respecting the privacy of canyon residents, access into the backcountry areas of the park require an authorized guide and backcountry permit.
+To protect the park's natural and cultural resources while respecting the privacy of canyon residents, access into the backcountry areas of the park require an authorized guide and backcountry permit.

 Backcountry permits are available free of charge from the Visitor Center during regular business hours only.
 Prior arrangements are required to obtain a permit during regular business hours for early morning or late evening tours.